Robertschris44/animal-app/README.md

 # Future features

-Users click a button to retrieve articles.
+For News Articles:
+1) Articles display in a prominent gallery that scrolls on left or right arrow click

-Sortable: "Multiple Containers" and "Transformed" to save articles gallery
+2) Add Sortable & Droppable features: "Multiple Containers" and "Transformed" to save articles in a gallery

+3) Add category dropdown plus searchable input to access more stories.

+For Buddy Feature:
+1) Add unique quotes for each News Buddy

+2) Generate glorious name and allow user to accept or create their own

+3) Create a timer function where Buddy retrieves a random story suggested for user from a positive perspective.

 # Collaborators
 Khaylla Hite KayWhyLA